What Kind of Wood Is Best for Knife Handles

 What should I know before making knives?

-Is the knife making safe?
+Is the knife-making safe?

 Which wood is best for a dark knife handle?

-If you are looking for dark-colored knife handles.
-You should definitely go for walnut wood scales.
-They have a rich dark chocolate color that goes really well with bright knife blades.
+If you are looking for dark-colored knife handles, you should definitely go for walnut wood scales.
+They have a rich, dark chocolate color that goes really well with bright knife blades.

 If you want a darker reddish-brown color, mahogany wood should be the number one choice.
 It is naturally durable and lasts longer than you think.

-Best wood for hunting knife handle?
+What is the best wood for a hunting knife handle?

 Final Words